 September thru May - Sunday School begins at 9:15 AM with Youth Choir in the Sanctuary, and opening at 9:30am, followed by time in the classrooms.

-Mrs. Nancy and Mrs. Cheryl meet with the children ages 3 through Kindergarten in the downstairs classroom.
+Mrs. Nancy and Mrs. Amber meet with the children ages 3 through Kindergarten in the downstairs classroom.

-Mr. & Mrs. R. meet with children in the 1st through 4th grades in the education wing.
+Mr. & Mrs. R. and Mrs. Cheryl meet with children in the 1st through 4th grades in the education wing.

-Dave meets with children in the 5th through eighth grades in the choir loft.
+Dave meets with children in the 5th through 8th grades in the choir loft.

-Our DCE Intern Beth will meet with the high school, location TBD
+Our DCE Intern Beth will meet with the high school in the Foundation (the church basement)

 CTC (Cross Training Club) - for youth in grades 5 through grade 8.